We use the ACWA awards to recognize our outstanding members and individuals.

 - Executive Director of Oak Lodge Sanitary District

-Michael’s leadership in protecting water resources spanned the breath of his interests including:
+Michael’s leadership in protecting water resources spanned the breadth of his interests including:

 - Dramatically improving the performance of Portland’s Columbia Blvd.
 Treatment Plant